 • Dairy – if you're unable to digest the lactose in it

-Make sure to give your digestive system time to adjust to any changes.
-If your discomfort persists after following general lifestyle and dietary advice, speak to your doctor who may be able to refer you to a healthcare professional with expertise in dietary management who can ensure your diet is nutritionally adequate whilst following dietary intervention e.g. a dietician.
+If you make any changes to your diet or lifestyle, make sure to give your digestive system time to adjust.
+If your discomfort persists after following general lifestyle and dietary advice, speak to your doctor who may be able to refer you to a healthcare professional with expertise in dietary management, such as a dietitian, who can ensure your diet is nutritionally adequate while following dietary intervention.